Introduction

 Ending

-Once the deal finishes, Players are able to make as many legal moves as they can.
+Once the deal finishes, Players can make as many legal moves as they can.
 The game ends when no more legal moves are possible, or the Player has successfully completed their tableau.

 - Only cards to the immediate left or 3rd from the left can be considered valid zones for cards, and even then they may only be valid for cards of the same rank or suit.